 running VMs, setting

 these volumes are not cleaned up.
 If you are sure that the data in these

 true will cause the Docker volumes to be removed.

 A future extension could support migration of existing VMs, but this is currently out of scope.

 The default configuration of Kolla Ansible is to run libvirt over TCP, with SASL authentication.
 As long as one takes steps to protect who can access the network this works well.
 However, in a less trusted environment one may want to use encryption when accessing the libvirt API.
 To do this we can enable TLS for libvirt and make nova use it.
 Mutual TLS is configured, providing authentication of clients via certificates.
 SASL authentication provides a further level of security.

 Libvirt TLS can be enabled in Kolla Ansible by setting the following option in

-Creation of the TLS certificates is currently out-of-scope for Kolla Ansible.
+Creation of production-ready TLS certificates is currently out-of-scope for Kolla Ansible.
 You will need to either use an existing Internal CA or you will need to generate your own offline CA. For the TLS communication to work correctly you will have to supply Kolla Ansible the following pieces of information: